Questions about these requirements? See the contact info at the bottom of the page.

 The Department of Statistics awards terminal AM degrees as well as AM degrees to students who are continuing in the PhD program.
 The department will consider PhD candidates in other fields at Harvard for whom a statistics minor is appropriate for the AM degree, as well as well-prepared undergraduates eligible for the AB/AM program.
 The application process is described on the Statistics Department AM program website.

 Students in the AM program are advised by the Director of Masters Study in Statistics and department faculty.

 - Minimum of one year of full-time residence.
-Requests for part-time study in the first year must meet the GSAS special circumstances criteria.
+Requests for part-time study in the first year must meet the Harvard Griffin GSAS special circumstances criteria.

 - Statistics 210 and Statistics 211 are required courses.

-- CS 181 or MIT 6.036, and/or CS 281 may count towards the eight required courses for the AM degree, but not as substitutes of the five 200-level courses.
+- CS 181 or MIT 6.036 and/or CS 281 may count toward the eight required courses for the AM degree, but not as substitutes of the five 200-level courses.